 Education

-To become a professional diagnostic medical sonographer, one needs both formal education as well as practical training.
+To become a professional diagnostic medical sonographer, one needs formal education and practical training.

-There are several programs run by universities and medical training institutions that incorporate both of these requirements of the job in a holistic way.
+Several programs run by universities and medical training institutions holistically incorporate both of these job requirements.

-Such programs typically range between 1 to 3 years in duration, the most ideal program duration being 2 years which would earn you a professional diploma in diagnostic medical sonography.
+Such programs typically last 1 to 3 years, with the ideal duration being 2 years, which would earn you a professional diploma in diagnostic medical sonography.

 One can also go with a 1-year certificate or diploma program if one has some prior education or training in an allied medical field.
 The 3-year programs are advanced training programs leading to super specialization.